AbdelKarimEL-HAJJAMI/face-recognition-system/README.md

 # PCA-based-face-recognition-system

-Implementation of a program allowing face recognition using the PCA method w/ MATLAB
+Implementation of a MATLAB program allowing face recognition using the PCA method.

-A simple approach can be to do a nearest neighbours from all the faces in the training data.
-But a facial image can have a huge number of features as a huge number of pixels and a lot of faces in the database.
-So we project the faces in a lower dimensional space using a classical dimension reduction algorithm : PCA.
+=Introduction :
+This project is based on an article called Eigenfaces for recognition, written by Turk and Pentland and published in the Journal of Cognitive Neuroscience in 1991.
+This article constitutes one of the most interesting and popular applications of PCA in the field of pattern recognition.
+It is simply a matter of applying the PCA from very large data: images of faces.

+=Description of data :
-The program uses a dataset which contains 240 images of 40 people with various facial expressions and under various lighting conditions.
+We have 240 images of faces of 40 people with various facial expressions and under various lighting conditions.
+Each of these grayscale images is stored in a two-dimensional matrix of size 480 x 640.
+These images constitute the training data.
+By vectorizing them, we can therefore represent these images by column vectors of dimension p = 480 x 640 = 307200
 The models are trained with

-Accuracy
-...